 The monument at Gettysburg to the 8th Ohio Volunteer Infantry Regiment is on the south edge of Gettysburg on Steinwehr Avenue.
-(39.81605° N, 77.23705° W; Gettysburg map; Tour map: Hancock Avenue at Ziegler’s Grove) The 8th Ohio is also honored by a monument at Antietam.
+(Hancock Avenue at Ziegler’s Grove tour map) There is also a monument at Antietam to the 8th Ohio Infantry.

 About the monument to the 8th Ohio

-The granite monument is 12′ 4″ tall and is topped with a bronze represenation of a drum with a cap, knapsack, canteen, and blanket roll.
+The granite monument is 12′ 4″ tall and is topped with a bronze representation of a drum with a cap, knapsack, canteen, and blanket roll.
 It was dedicated on September 14, 1887 by the State of Ohio.

-The 8th Ohio Volunteers at the Battle of Gettysburg
+The 8th Ohio Infantry at the Battle of Gettysburg

-The 8th Ohio was commanded at the Battle of Gettysburg by Lieutenant Colonel Franklin Sawyer, and brought 209 men to the field.
+Lieutenant Colonel Franklin Sawyer commanded the 8th Ohio Infantry at the Battle of Gettysburg.
+The regiment brought 209 men to the field.

 On July 2nd the regiment was posted as skirmishers roughly in the area of the monument.
-They battled with Confederates along Emmitsburg Road that day and up until the artillery bombardment preceding Lomngstreet’s Assaut, more commonly known as Pickett’s Charge.
+They battled with Confederates along Emmitsburg Road that day and up until the artillery bombardment preceding Longstreet’s Assault, better lnown known as Pickett’s Charge.

 Well advanced and isolated from the Union line and watching over 13,000 Confederates advancing toward them, the 200 Ohioans attacked.
 They struck the exposed flank of Brockenbrough’s Virginia Brigade as it went by, sending them to the rear in disorder, then continued to disrupt the northern flank of Pettigrew’s and Trimble’ men until the charge collapsed.
 It was a major, if little appreciated, factor in the success of the Union defence.